Residential Master of Science in Educational Studies (MSEd): Applied Behavior Analysis

 Discover how people learn and explore theories of behavior change.

-This 30-credit program will focus on the principles and foundations of applied behavior analysis and how they can be used to teach new skills and improve human behavior.
+This 33-credit program will focus on the principles and foundations of applied behavior analysis and how they can be used to teach new skills and improve human behavior.
 Students will earn a master’s in education degree and be prepared to sit for the Board-Certified Behavior Analyst (BCBA)® exam.
-The program offers two course delivery options: fully online or a hybrid model (mix of online and face-to-face).
+This is an online program with synchronous and asynchronous components.

 What is applied behavior analysis?